 Roy is the guy scratching distorted faces and shapes on a napkin while waiting for breakfast at his favorite old-school diner.
 The goal, then, becomes to translate some of those scribbles of imagination and visual musings into something beautiful or disturbing or thought-provoking — something meaningful to be pondered.
 Or not.

-Born and raised in Los Angeles, Roy splits his time between Southern California and Southern Arizona.
-Wherever he is, he continues to be inspired by everything around him, but mostly by that which is in his mind.
-Imagination, then, is his ultimate medium, and any blank surface his vehicle for manifestation.
+Born and raised in Los Angeles, he currently lives in Southern California.
+He continues to be inspired by everything around him, but mostly by that which is in his mind.
+Imagination is his ultimate medium, and any blank surface his vehicle for manifestation.